godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 Class constructor
 ~~~~~~~~~~~~~~~~~

-The class constructor, called on class instantiation, is named ``_init``.
-If you
+The class constructor, called on class instantiation with ``new()``, is named
+``_init()``.
+Like methods, the class constructor may have one or more
+parameters, which can have default values.
+These parameters can be passed when
+calling ``new()``.

-want to call the base class constructor, you can also use the ``super`` syntax.
+If you want to call the base class constructor, you can also use the ``super``
+syntax.
 Note that every class has an implicit constructor that is always called
 (defining the default values of class variables). ``super`` is used to call the
 explicit constructor: